victor6567758/kinetic/README.md

 This approach includes the following steps:

-- Review of the certificate-based approach
+- Review of the certificate-based approach.

-- Creating  a model  for Kinetic Heap
+- Creating  a model  for Kinetic Heap.

-- Java code design and implementation
+- Java code design and implementation.

-- Basic performance tests
+- Basic performance tests.

 What is not included: